This post may contain affiliate links. Click for complete disclosures.

 - Pour the mixture into the bowl of a stand mixer (or use a hand mixer) and beat it on high until stiff peaks are formed.

 - Once you have stiff peaks, add the butter and mix until it's incorporated.
+Slowly add the powdered sugar to the mixture.

 - Let the filling cool slightly if it's still soft before assembling the cookies.

-Make it an Oatmeal Cream Pie
+Make the Oatmeal Cream Pies

-It's not an oatmeal cream pie until the fluffy filling is sandwiched in between two cookies.
+It's not an oatmeal cream pie until the fluffy filling is sandwiched between two cookies.
 So let's do that!

 - Sandwich another cookie on top of the filling and gently press down.